ando5360/andrew-assessment/JakartaEE/README.md

-# Jakartaee-essentials-archetype
+# JakartaEE application encorparating secure proxy via eclipse microprofile with Boundary-Control-Entity design pattern
-Basic jakartaee project with microprofile
+Only a template for conceptual ref